zilhak/sts-mods/ascension-100/docs/ASCENSION_ENG.md

 **Details**:
 - In Act 3 boss combat, if three keys not collected, HP is locked to 1 and Energy locked to 0
 - At start of Act 3 boss combat without three keys, take 100 damage 5 times

 ---

+**⚠️ WARNING**

+From this level onward, the difficulty is not designed for clearing with vanilla characters.

+If you enjoy suffering, feel free to challenge yourself, but it is recommended to play with OP mods and OP characters.

+---